lucidrains/tf-bind-transformer/README.md

 - [ ] normalization of interactions between genetic and amino acid sequence
 - [ ] hyperparameters for different types of normalization on fine grained interactions feature map
 - [ ] offer different ways of conditioning both paths with contextual embedding (hypergrid, ISAB cross attention, etc)
+- [ ] HF transformers integration for conditioning on free text

 ## Appreciation